telecom-se/hpp/project/README.md

 2- Design (draw circles, squares, patatoïds...!) an architecture for your program.
 3- Implement your unit test set (our tests + yours from step 1).
 In practice: Given three input files, check that the generated output file is the same as the one that is expected.
 4- Implement (write code!) a first naïve solution but one that pass all tests (make something simple, but which works and build from that).
 5- Optimize your code: devise solutions to make your code faster while still satisfying the unit tests.
-Observer, benchmark, think, iterate, reimplement (rinse and repeat)._Hint: multithreading and choices of data structures should be your primary source of optimisation at first._
+Observe, benchmark, think, iterate, reimplement (rinse and repeat)._Hint: multithreading and choices of data structures should be your primary source of optimisation at first._

 ## What you will deliver